commerce-docs/magento2-functional-testing-framework-public/docs/best-practices.md

 ## Contribute

-Althought the Magento Core team and Contributors join forces to cover most of the features with tests, it is impossible to have this done quickly.
+Although the Magento Core team and Contributors join forces to cover most of the features with tests, it is impossible to have this done quickly.
 If you've covered Magento Core feature with Functional Tests - you are more than welcome to contribute.

 You can also help with MFTF Test Migration to get the experience and valuable feedback from other community members and maintainers.